ACA Adult Medicaid Clients

 The Illinois Department of Public Health was awarded a multi-million dollar grant to implement activities throughout Illinois that focus on tobacco-free living, active living and healthy eating, quality clinical and other preventive services, social and emotional wellness, and fostering healthy and safe physical environments.
 We Choose Health

-will fund efforts by local organizations, health providers, schools, businesses and other community groups statewide other than in Cook, Kane, DuPage, Lake and Will counties.
-On May 8th, 2012 the Department released a Request for Application inviting organizations to begin applying for funding.
+funded efforts by local organizations, health providers, schools, businesses and other community groups statewide other than in Cook, Kane, DuPage, Lake and Will counties.
+More information is available here

-The Council on Physical Fitness was established in 1998 and has recently been revived to help promote Governor Quinn’s Walk Across Illinois initiative.
-The Council, co-chaired by former Chicago Bear Otis Wilson and retired physical education teacher Sandy Noel, is working to promote Walk Across Illinois and the Walk Across Illinois-Schools initiative.
+The Council on Physical Fitness was established in 1998 and has recently been revived to help promote the Walk Across Illinois initiative.
+The Council, co-chaired by Jarrett Payton and retired physical education teacher Sandy Noel, is working to promote Walk Across Illinois and the Walk Across Illinois-Schools initiative.
 The Council is also working with the Illinois Chamber of Commerce Healthcare Council to promote Walk Across Illinois as a worksite wellness activity.
 To begin tracking your miles across Illinois, click here

 The Illinois Health Information Exchange (ILHIE) is a statewide, secure electronic transport network for sharing clinical and administrative data among health care providers in Illinois and bordering states.
 The exchange is designed as a secure environment to improve the health of the people of Illinois through better and more informed decision-making enabled by the quick exchange of, and access to patient information such as medical records, labs, immunizations and prescriptions at the point of care.
 The Illinois Health Information Exchange Authority (ILHIE Authority) was established to oversee the ILHIE network; the Illinois Office of Health Information Technology (OHIT) is working with the ILHIE Authority to support the development of the ILHIE.
 For more information on the ILHIE, please visit the ILHIE website.